 where TPOS is

-- SRS transmission periodicity, if UE is configured to only perform SRS transmission for positioning,
+- SRS transmission periodicity, if UE is configured to only perform SRS transmission for positioning, or if UE is configured to both perform PRS measurements without periodic reporting and to perform SRS transmission for positioning,

-- the minimum of PRS measurement reporting periodicity and SRS transmission periodicity, if UE is configured to both perform PRS measurements and to perform SRS transmission for positioning.
+- the minimum of PRS measurement reporting periodicity and SRS transmission periodicity, if UE is configured to both perform PRS measurements with periodic reporting and to perform SRS transmission for positioning.

+Note: PRS measurement reporting periodicity is the configured reportingInterval in RequestLocationInformation as defined in [34].

 When UE is configured with both eDRX_IDLE and eDRX_INACTIVE, and eDRX_INACTIVE cycle is larger than TPOS, the requirements in clause 5.1.2 except clause 5.1.2.2 and 5.1.2.3 shall apply, and the requirements in clause 5.6.1A.1 apply for measurement and evaluation of serving cell, and the requirements in clause 5.6.1A.2 apply for measurements of intra-frequency NR cells.